 ZTE, a major international provider of telecommunications, enterprise and consumer technology solutions for the Mobile Internet, has developed the new smart adapter CarConnect in cooperation with Deutsche Telekom.
 The device now appears in a completely revised version.
 In addition to faster access to mobile Internet, drivers are offered new functionalities and more security.

 Telecom Review Asia Pacific - Telecom Industry News

-ZTE Corporation, a major international provider of telecommunications, enterprise and consumer technology solutions for the Mobile Internet, today announced that it has completed the industry’s first decoupling and interconnection test of ZTE’s ZENIC SDN controller with the carrier-grade CloudOS of China Mobile.
+ZTE Corporation, a major international provider of telecommunications, enterprise and consumer technology solutions for the Mobile Internet, has announced that Mr. Sergio Parolari has been elected Vice Chairman of 3GPP RAN2.

 Huawei has accused the US government of launching cyberattacks to spy on their networks and threatening their staff.